CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 ## Spellcasting Focus

-All magic needs a conduit to be cast through wether a wizard's staff, a druid's focus, or even a character's own body.
-Just about anything can be made into a conduit from a narrative perspective, but it is up to the narrator to decide if their are any restrictions in their setting.
-A Conduit's tier influences any magic cast through it, effecting the resulting base dice of any Magic Skill Roll.
+All magic needs a Spellcasting Focus to be cast through wether a wizard's staff, a druid's focus, or even a character's own body.
+Just about anything can be made into a Spellcasting Focus from a narrative perspective, but it is up to the narrator to decide if their are any restrictions in their magic system/setting.
+A Spellcasting Focus's Base Dice Tiers influence magic skills cast through it, assuming they apply to that skill.